 IP TAKE: As the U.S. research vessel fleet shrinks along with federal research funding, the boat and equipment that SOI offers is perhaps more valuable than even unrestricted funds.
 The institute accepts pre-applications, and preference is given to high-risk research and scientists willing to make their data public.

-At the same time they bought the Falk or, the Schmidt’s founded the Schmidt Ocean Institute to operate the ship and whatever other facilities they add over time.
+PROFILE: Founded in 2009 by Google Executive Chairman Eric Schmidt and wife Wendy, established the Schmidt Ocean Institute to operate the RV Falkor ship and whatever other facilities they add over time Unlike most oceans philanthropists who invite researchers and NGO’s to apply for funding, Eric Schmidt and his wife Wendy decided to buy a boat - a massive, steel-hulled German fishing boat, which they spent three years and $94 million rebuilding for research.
 The institute selects researchers to come aboard for its research cruises, with no cost to the applicants other than salaries of their teams.

 SOI offers undergraduate and graduate students the opportunity to engage in research as part of an existing research team.
 The goal of the student program, similar to many in the STEM field, is “to support training of the next generation of ocean scientists and technology developers and ignite the spark of passion for ocean exploration.”

 The institute also has an interesting Artist-at-Sea program, which seeks artists who can cross disciplines and translate their onboard experiences and the ship’s scientific endeavors into artistic pieces that will help publicize the work being done on the Falkor.
 Applicants who “incorporate elements of technology or cutting edge method[s] into their techniques or medium” and work collaboratively with the research teams are given special consideration.